USDepartmentofLabor/Child-Labor-Participant-Monitoring-Toolkit/README.md

 Run `cap production deploy` to deploy new code to live server.

-The default user:pass for testing is `deployer:deploy`
+The default user:pass for the testing server is: `deployer:deploy`